 - 1 tablespoons fresh orange zest

 - 2 ½ cups powdered sugar

-- Wisk the eggs in a large mixing bowl.
-Blend in the sugar, oil and pumpkin.
+Whisk the eggs in a large mixing bowl.
+Blend in the sugar, oil, and pumpkin.